PotHix/pothix.github.com/content/post/2019-year-in-review.md

 data from there.

 The good news is that I decided to invest more time on investing this year, so I had to organize my finances somehow.
-Because of the need of organization, I had to get all my investing data into one spreadsheet.
+Because of the need for an organization, I had to get all my investing data into one spreadsheet.

 I decided to use [dlombello's](https://www.dlombelloplanilhas.com/planilhas/controle-de-investimentos) spreadsheet for that (pt-BR only).
 I have to say that I'm amazed by how feature-complete is this spreadsheet.
-It's still worrysome that you have to give full access to your Google account for it to work (because of external scripts), so I created a Google account just for that.
+It's still worrisome that you have to give full access to your Google account for it to work (because of external scripts), so I created a Google account just for that.
 Until now, it totally worth the effort.

-Here are some chargs I can get from the spreadsheet:
+Here are some charts I can get from the spreadsheet:

 [![Pizza chart for my types of investments](/images/stats/2019/yir/invest-by-type.png "Types of investments by dlombello spreadsheet")](/images/stats/2019/yir/invest-by-type.png "")
 [![Pizza chart for my types of investments by index](/images/stats/2019/yir/invest-by-index.png "Types of investments by index via dlombello spreadsheet")](/images/stats/2019/yir/invest-by-index.png "")